vsco/dcdr/README.md

 ## Using the Go client

 Included in this package is a Go client.
 By default this client uses the same `config.hcl` for its configuration.
-You may also provide custom your own custom configuration as well.
-For this example we will assume the defaults are still in place and that the feature from the above example have been set.
+You may also provide custom your own custom configuration as well using `config.Config` and the `client.New` method.
+For this example we will assume the defaults are still in place and that the features from the above example have been set.

 ### Require and initialize the client